-Positive Futures' Behaviour Support Co-ordinators have been consulted in order to build upon the learning from direct work (e.g. training, mentoring and coaching and completion of behaviour observations, analysis and plans) with people we support, staff and volunteers.
+Positive Futures' Behaviour Support Co-ordinators were consulted in the 2017 review to build upon the learning from direct work (e.g. training, mentoring and coaching and completion of behaviour observations, analysis and plans) with people we support, staff and volunteers.